PNNL-Comp-Mass-Spec/IMS-Drift-Time-Aligner/README.md

 * This option is only applicable if `/Merge` is not specified

 Use `/Align` to define the alignment mode
-* `/Align:0` means linear regression and simple shifting of all data in a frame by the same number of scans
+* `/Align:0` or `/Align:LinearRegression` means linear regression and simple shifting of all data in a frame by the same number of scans
-* `/Align:1` means dynamic time warping, which provides for a non-linear shift of scans in a frame
+* `/Align:1` or `/Align:DynamicTimeWarping` means dynamic time warping, which provides for a non-linear shift of scans in a frame

-Use `/BaseFrame` or `/BaseFrameMode` to specify how the base frame is selected; options are:
+Use `/BaseFrameMode` or `/BaseFrame` to specify how the base frame is selected; options are:

 | Mode            | Description             |
 |-----------------|-------------------------|